dotnet/msbuild/documentation/specs/proposed/MSBuild_Server_onepager.md

 ## MSBuild Server

-MSBuild server aims to create a persistent entry node for the MSBuild that we would communicate with via a thin client.
+MSBuild server aims to create a persistent entry node for the MSBuild process that we would communicate with via a thin client.
 We want to get from the current state of “spawn a complete process for every CLI invocation” to “we have a server process in the background and we only spawn a small